AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-38666-admin-user-is-unable-to-change-configurable-product-options.md

 ---
-description: The MDVA-38666 patch solves the issue where the admin user is unable to change configurable product options in the customer's cart.
-This patch is available when the Quality Patches Tool (QPT) 1.1.9 is installed.
-The patch ID is MDVA-38666.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-38666: Admin user is unable to change configurable product options"
 labels: QPT patches,Quality Patches Tool,QPT,MQP,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,checkout,shopping cart,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,QPT 1.1.9
-title: 'MDVA-38666: Admin user is unable to change configurable product options'
 ---

-# MDVA-38666: Admin user is unable to change configurable product options

 The MDVA-38666 patch solves the issue where the admin user is unable to change configurable product options in the customer's cart.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.9 is installed.
 The patch ID is MDVA-38666.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.